oceanprotocol-archive/OEPs/7/README.md

 ```

-To register the provider publicly resolving the DDO associated to a DID, we will register an attribute **"url"** with the public address of that provider:
+To register the provider publicly resolving the DID Document associated to a DID, we will register an attribute **"url"** with the public address of that provider:

 ```
 registerAttribute("did:ocn:21tDAKCERh95uGgKbJNHYp", "url", "https://myprovider.example.com/")